HY-222/Economic-Development/README.md

 ## Evaluation
 The effect of model feature extraction is visualized by the Grad-CAM method.
 See ***/Grad-CAM/Grad-CAM.ipynb***.

-We conducts research on the balance and agglomeration of multi-scale regional development in China.
+We conducts research on the balance and agglomeration of  regional development in China.
 The Theil index is used to decompose the regional development differences, study the main sources of the differences.
 See ***/theil&moran/cor&theil.ipynb***.

 Then we use  spatial autocorrelation analysis to identify whether the unbalanced state is randomly distributed.
 See ***/theil&moran/Moran.ipynb***